SRI-International/QC-App-Oriented-Benchmarks/hamiltonian-simulation/README.md

 where we set <img align=center src="https://latex.codecogs.com/svg.latex?\pagecolor{white}\hbar=1"> here and elsewhere.

 ## Benchmarking
-The Hamiltonian Simulation algorithm is benchmarked by running a single circuit.
+The Hamiltonian Simulation algorithm is benchmarked by running **just a single circuit**.
 This circuit is repeated a number of times denoted by `num_shots`.
 We then run the algorithm circuit for numbers of qubits between `min_qubits` and `max_qubits`, inclusive.
 The test returns the averages of the circuit creation times, average execution times, fidelities, and circuit depths, like all of the other algorithms.
 For this algorithm's fidelity calculation, we compare against the results returned from classical simulation using our [noise-normalized fidelity calculation](../_doc/POLARIZATION_FIDELITY.md).

 We calculate these expected distributions in the jupyter notebook `precalculated_data.ipynb`, which stores the results for up to 20 qubits in the `precalculated_data.json` data file.
 The python code then imports the distributions from the `json` file.
 This is a less than ideal fidelity calculation as it does not scale to any size of qubits.
 It requires the classical simulation of matrix products, which requires resources exponential in number of qubits.